Run your first scan

 Review the report

 When the scan completes, open the report.
-Start with:
+Work in this order:

 Next steps